 One of my first posts on this blog was about saying no .
 As I learned emotional intelligence and began applying it to my life, I started to understand how imprisoned I’d been by my inability to say no.

-In the interests of full disclosure, let me tell you that saying no in the context of long-term relationships in which I’ve never said it before has resulted in unforeseen heartache and grief.
+In the interests of full disclosure, let me report saying no in the context of long-term relationships in which I’ve never said it before has resulted in unforeseen heartache and grief.
 I rejoice in reclaiming my power and authenticity, but some of my nearest and dearest are not celebrating my growth and healing, and connections I thought were unbreakable have, in fact, broken.

 These days, I immediately exit any relationship in which my no is consistently ignored.
 At this point in my life I’m not interested in connection, intimate, workplace or social, in which no is not an acceptable answer.

 In my experience, people who refuse to accept the answer no fall into two camps.
 The first camp is the controllers.
 Their goal is power.
 They view anyone with the ability to say no as an insult and a threat, and immediately react in the form of intimidation, emotional meltdowns, rage, manipulation and constant pressure to change the no to a yes.